kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 As mentioned in the [AWS documentation](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-custom-image.html), EMR Serverless ignores `[CMD]` or `[ENTRYPOINT]` instructions in the Dockerfile.

-You should prefer using the `entrypoint.py` entrypoint script approach to run Kedro programmatically, instead of using [subprocess](https://docs.python.org/3/library/subprocess.html) to invoke `kedro run`.
+We recommend using the `entrypoint.py` entrypoint script approach to run Kedro programmatically, instead of using [subprocess](https://docs.python.org/3/library/subprocess.html) to invoke `kedro run`.

 ### How about using the method described in [Lifecycle management with KedroSession](https://docs.kedro.org/en/0.18.11/kedro_project_setup/session.html) to run Kedro programmatically?